LateAlways/SnapchatAutomator/README.md

 Using [BetterSnapchat](https://github.com/dclstn/better-snapchat) alongside with this extension is recommended.

 ## Contributing

+Feel free to add more examples to the examples folder or any modification to this extension.

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.